turingschool/front-end-curriculum/lessons/html-basics.md

 #### Structure and Tags

-At it's heart, HTML is built to show text and content.
+At it's heart, the purpose of HTML is to show text and content.
 To that end, all HTML really is is text and the structural tags that wrap text.
 These tag-wrapped content blocks are called _elements_.
 There are many (different types of tags)[https://developer.mozilla.org/en-US/docs/Web/HTML/Element] that can be used to provide semantics, or meaning, to your markup.
 These include _paragraph_, or `<p>`, _section_, or `<section>`, and the infamous `<div>`, or _division_, tag.
 Regardless of the specific tag used, the structure of an HTML element will always be consistent and looks like this:

 ```HTML
 <tagname>Content Here</tagname>
 ```

-Let's break that down:
+Let's break this element down:

 We always begin our element with an opening tag, and end our element with a closing tag.
 Tags are made up of a left-angle bracket, the tag name, and a right-angle bracket.
 Opening and closing tags are almost the same, but a closing tag has a back slash after the left-angle bracket and before the tag name.
 Between our opening and closing tags, we have our content.
 This can be text, or even other HTML elements.